sanju17-prog/drf_jwt_and_more/README.md

 ## Acknowledgements

-- Django
+- **Django:** A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **Django REST Framework:** A powerful and flexible toolkit for building Web APIs.
-- Django REST Framework
+- **djangorestframework-simplejwt:** A JSON Web Token authentication package for Django REST Framework.
-- djangorestframework-simplejwt
-- HTTPie
+- **HTTPie:** A command-line HTTP client that makes it easy to interact with APIs.
+- **Faker:** A library for generating fake data for testing and development.